In the fit systems enterprise, systems get things done. In the next seven chapters, we dive into the enterprise’s operating systems and meta systems.

-We learned that most auto dealer CRM systems could execute responses to consumers automatically, but these responses were boilerplate: “Thanks for your interest in Toyota Sunnyvale.
+We learned that most auto dealer CRM systems could execute automatic responses to consumers, but they were boilerplate: “Thanks for your interest in Toyota Sunnyvale.
 A sales representative will reach out to you soon.”
-They failed to address the customer’s most common questions: “do you have ‘x’ in stock”, and “what’s the price”.
-We knew the consumer hadn’t reached out to just one dealership.
-Many were in play, simultaneously.
+They failed to address the customer’s most common questions: “do you have ‘x’ in stock”, and “what’s the price.”
+We knew the consumer wasn’t seeking a quote from just one dealership.
+Many dealers were simultaneously in play.
 All else being equal, speed and transparency won out.
-They wanted to know the price and availability of their vehicle of choice, and wanted to engage.
-We theorized that the dealer with first mover advantage would gain increased sales.
+The consumer wanted the price and availability of their vehicle of choice, and wanted to engage.
+We theorized that the first dealer to respond with an actual price quote on an actual vehicle would gain increased sales.

-So we started by executing the quotes manually.
-We recruited a small group of “quoters” and used the dealer’s own CRM system.
-Every time a lead came in, we would manually go into the dealer’s vehicle inventory system to check on availability.
-We would then check current manufacturer incentives and the dealer’s pricing rules for the vehicle in question.
-And then we would manually hack the CRM’s boilerplate tool to create a customized price quote referencing the car the consumer was asking about.
-The whole process took about 10 minutes per quote.
+So we decided as a first step to focus just on Toyota Sunnyvale, where we could directly observe the impact of everything we did.
+We recruited a small group of “quoters” and used the dealer CRM system to execute quotes.
+Every time a lead came in, we would manually access Toyota’s vehicle inventory system to check on availability.
+We would then check current manufacturer incentives and Toyota Sunnyvale’s pricing rules.
+Then we’d use the data to execute the quote in an email back to the customer, under the signature of the assigned Toyota Sunnyvale sales rep. The whole process took about 10 minutes per quote.
 It was messy, but to the consumer it looked like a custom response from a real sales rep.

-At first, we only executed these quotes at Toyota Sunnyvale.
-On the first day we went live, sales reps immediately reported back that the quotes were causing the quality of phone conversations to rise.
-The quotes created trust.
-After three months, the data showed that the conversion rate from leads into appointments was rising.
+On the first day we went live, sales reps reported that the quotes were changing the quality of customer phone conversations.
+Showing the price right away created trust.
+After three months, the data showed that Toyota Sunnyvale’s conversion rate from leads into appointments was rising.
 Soon after, we learned that the conversion rate from appointments to sales was also higher.
 We had our proof: a rapid, accurate price quote increases sales.

-At that point, we started to charge for our service.
-We charged based on quote volume.
-Four other dealerships signed up for our lead response / quoting service.
-As our six-person quoting team began serving these other dealerships, sales rose there as well.
+Proof in hand, we reached out to other dealerships and started to charge for our manual service.
+Four dealerships signed up.
+Soon sales were rising at these dealerships as well.
 Behind the curtain, of course, we were a chaotic, disorganized mess.
 Technical difficulties arose as we tried to remotely access and hack multiple auto dealer CRM and vehicle inventory systems.
 The duck looked like it was smiling, but under the water it was paddling like crazy just to stay in place.

-Eventually, we gained confidence rapid price quotes on a vehicle of interest could consistently drive a meaningful improvement in dealer sales.
-So we raised a seed round and built software that could automate the quoting process.
+Eventually, we had multiple proof points that rapid price quotes on in-stock vehicles could improve auto dealer sales.
+So we raised a seed round and built software to automate the quoting process.
 It was technically quite difficult — in fact, some of the technical challenges were never fully solved — but we did keep raising money, and we scaled over six years to about $20M in revenue and 2000 auto dealer customers.
-We iterated continuously on the minimum viable product (MVP) based on feedback.
-Eventually our quotes featured not just the vehicle the consumer asked about, but new and used alternatives.
-Sent “from” the assigned sales rep to the consumer within five minutes of receiving the lead, our quotes drove solid sales performance improvements for customers.
-In time, we developed a diversified product line that addressed multiple stages of the dealer-to-consumer messaging continuum.
+We used customer feedback to iterate on the product.
+Eventually our quotes featured not just the vehicle the consumer asked about, but relevant new and used alternatives.
+Sent “from” the assigned sales rep to the consumer within five minutes of receiving the lead, our quotes drove solid sales performance improvements for dealers.
+In time, we built out a diversified product line that addressed multiple stages of the dealer-to-consumer messaging continuum.

 Looking back, I actually believe the steps we took to uncover MVP were the actions of a healthy product discovery system.
 We made many mistakes later in our scaling journey, but our first moves were spot on.
 By living inside an auto dealership for a year and a half, we immersed ourselves in our customer’s reality.
-That helped us to ideate and iterate our way towards a true value breakthrough much faster than would otherwise have been possible.
-And we didn’t rush too quickly to develop software.
-We kept everything manual until we were pretty sure our value thesis was proven and the product poised for success.
+We partnered with a visionary customer.
+That helped us to iterate our way towards a true value breakthrough much faster than would otherwise have been possible.

 The Product Discovery System

 Market truth is in motion.
 An effective product discovery system is designed accordingly.
 At regular intervals in the scaling of a company, a new value breakthrough is needed.
-It then becomes necessary to reactivate the product discovery system.
-At scale in the fit systems enterprise, your product discovery system should run continuously, through the work of multiple simultaneous innovation experiment teams.
-If it is run well, the system will deliver a slow drumbeat of value breakthroughs that propel continuous growth.
-Breakthroughs become new products, which offset the inevitable decline of older, more mature products.
+Once you achieve enterprise scale, your product discovery system should run continuously.
+By then, multiple innovation experiment teams should be active at all times.
+If it is run well, the product discovery system will deliver a slow drumbeat of value breakthroughs that propel growth.
+As these breakthroughs become mainstream products, the revenue growth offsets decline in older, more mature products.

-A healthy product discovery system exhibits some important characteristics.
-It is customer centric.
-It is human centric — uniquely focused on the needs and experience of each relevant persona.
-Empathetic listeners immerse themselves in the customer’s world and jobs to be done.
-It is a system that rests comfortably in ambiguity.
-It defies timelines and predictions.
+A healthy product discovery system is customer and human centric — uniquely focused on the needs and experience of all the people the product touches (often expressed as personas).
+Innovation experiment team members immerse themselves in the customer’s world and jobs to be done.

 While the dominant feature of the product discovery system is wide variation and continuous iteration down a narrowing path, at a high level there are eight discrete steps in the system’s workflow: